roberto-buratti/Tiko.Energy/README.md

 ### Screens & Use cases

 I have done it as simply as possible, the UI/UX design is out of scope.
-The app has just one app-bar and one screen:
+The app has just one app-bar, one modal dialog (for login/register) and one screen:

 - `Todo List`: The list of the Todos

+Any error is shown in a red snackbar at the bottom of the screen.

 #### App Bar

 It shows one button for creating a new todo and a tappable avatar (to logout).

+#### Login/Register

+This modal dialog is shown whenever the user is not logged and cannot be dismissed.
+It handles both the login and the registration of a new user.
+Any error on a specific field is shown highlighting the field and displaying the error message inside it.

 #### Todo List